Topics Map > 13. Employee Health and Safety > 13.07 COVID-19 Pandemic Leave Policy

-This policy provides direction when UW–Madison implements emergency COVID-19 pandemic provisions requiring social distancing of employees.
+This policy provides direction for UW–Madison’s implementation of emergency COVID-19 pandemic provisions requiring social distancing of employees.

 Associate Vice Chancellor for Human Resources